 Both the Fellow and the host county must commit to a minimum of one year in their respective roles, and agreements can be extended for a maximum of two years.
 Both the NCACC and ICMA provide cohort benefits for Fellows.

 No two counties are the same, and work plans and experiences will vary depending on the host county and management team.
 The NCACC works to enlist host counties and candidates but does not make placements; all interview and offer decisions are with the host county government, and terms of employment are between county and candidate.

-The NCACC is currently accepting applicants from recent MPA graduates for three-four placements that will begin in the June-July 2021 timeframe.
-Interested MPA students/recent graduates should submit a letter of interest and resume by the end of February.
-ICMA will share with the NCACC any NC-based finalists that have applied for its Local Government Management Fellowship.
+The NCACC is currently accepting applicants from recent MPA graduates for one to two placements that will begin in the June-July 2021 timeframe.
+Recent MPA graduates should submit a letter of interest and resume.
 Occasional placements are made outside of fiscal year timeframe, and interested students/recent graduates are encouraged to inquire about the program at any time.